HenryCabarcas/pylonLibs/README.md

 ## Licensing

-According to the Basler licensing files, this repository content it's property of  [Basler AG]: https://www.baslerweb.com/en/	"Basler AG"
+According to the Basler licensing files, this repository content it's property of  [Basler AG](https://www.baslerweb.com/en/)

 and this is just a facilitation method for the C and C++ developers that uses the Basler pylon SDK, there is no attempt of .

 If there is a license breach committed with this repository, I'll proceed to shut it down.

-All this content is available in the original source at:  [Software Download | Basler]: https://www.baslerweb.com/en/sales-support/downloads/software-downloads/
+All this content is available in the original source at:  [Software Download | Basler](https://www.baslerweb.com/en/sales-support/downloads/software-downloads/)